 - If the Supervisor of Elections confirms the potential ineligibility, within seven (7) days of receipt of the information packet, they will send the following items to the voter:

 - The basis for ineligibility

 - A copy of documentation indicating potential ineligibility

-- Notification that failure of the voter to respond within (30) days may result in the voter becoming ineligible to vote
+- Notification that failure of the voter to respond within thirty (30) days may result in the voter becoming ineligible to vote

 - A return form for the voter to confirm or deny the provided information

 - Notification of the voter’s right to an administrative hearing with the Supervisor of Elections

 - Notification to contact the Supervisor of Elections for assistance, if needed

 - If the voter responds to the notification from the Supervisor of Elections:

 - If the voter agrees with the accuracy of the information provided by the Supervisor of Elections, the voter’s registration record is removed from the active roll to the ineligible roll.